pehape/data-tree/docs/en/index.md

 **DatabaseSource**

-By default, the DatabaseSource works with tables "datatree" and "datatree_closure".
+By default, the DatabaseSource works with tables "data" and "data_closure".
 You can change these options by the following code:

 ```php
 $dataTree->getDataSource()->setBaseTableName('datatree');